 Covid restrictions kept our mobile observatories within Norway’s borders for the annular solar eclipse on June 10, 2021.
 After monitoring the weather and deciding at the last minute where to travel, we ended up with one observatory going to Kautokeino and one to Oslo.
 See the eclipsed Sun in our annular solar eclipse show.

-Unfortunately, the pandemic completely blocked our plans to take the mobile observatory on the road for the total lunar eclipse on May 26.
-Luckily, with the help of our trusty streaming partners, we streamed the eclipse LIVE.
+Unfortunately, the pandemic disrupted our plans to take the mobile observatory on the road for the total lunar eclipse on May 26.
+Luckily, we were able to stream the eclipse live with the help of our trusty streaming partners.
 See the Blood Moon in the total lunar eclipse show.

 Eclipses in November and December 2020

 Covid-19 travel restrictions stopped our plan to take the mobile observatory to Argentina for the total solar eclipse on December 14, 2020.
-We still streamed the total solar eclipse with our streaming partners’ help.
+We still streamed the total solar eclipse with help from our streaming partners.

 Annular Solar Eclipse 2020